sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_sigma_calculations/administration_sigma_calculations.md

 ## In-Browser Calculation
 Duration: 20

-In this section, we will discuss operations that are in this potion of our decision tree:
+In this section, we will discuss operations that are part of this portion of our decision tree:

 <img src="assets/aq2.png" width="800"/>

 <aside class="positive">

 <strong>IMPORTANT:</strong><br> Sigma is able to perform some calculations in the user's browser, resulting in the same interactive performance found in locally installed spreadsheet applications.
-This is the best case for calculations – it makes Sigma feel fast and powerful, but is just one method Sigma employs to optimize the user's experience.
+This is the best case for calculations – it makes Sigma feel fast and powerful but is just one method Sigma employs to optimize the user's experience.
 </aside>

 These calculations are often performed **incrementally**.
-In many cases, this means that Sigma only needs to perform calculations for a specific change – sorting a table, adding a column, filtering a chart – rather than fully recalculating one or more elements in the Workbook.
+In many cases, this means that Sigma only needs to perform calculations for a specific change – such as sorting a table, adding a column, or filtering a chart – rather than fully recalculating one or more elements in the Workbook.

-**There are a few preconditions necessary for in-browser calculations to kick in:**
+There are a few preconditions necessary for in-browser calculations to kick in:

  <ul>
-      <li>The in-browser calculation system supports the requested calculation.</li>
+      <li>The in-browser calculation system must support the requested calculation.</li>
-      <li>There are enough rows of data in the browser to calculate complete, correct results.
+      <li>There must be enough rows of data in the browser to calculate complete, correct results.
 When a table is too large, Sigma cannot pull all of the rows into the browser.</li>
-      <li>The data in the browser is up-to-date and will not produce overly stale results.
-This threshold is configured in a Workbook’s Data Refresh Settings.</li>
+      <li>The data in the browser must be up-to-date and not produce overly stale results.
+This threshold is configured in a Workbook's Data Refresh Settings.</li>
 </ul>

 When Sigma cannot perform a calculation in the browser, it falls back to the next portion of the decision tree.

 ### Incremental Computation with Large Data Sources

-Sigma can perform some calculations without pulling all of the rows into the browser.
+Sigma has the ability to perform certain calculations without pulling all the rows into the browser.

-Sigma’s general approach to in-browser calculations is called `incremental computation`.
-Every time you interact with a Workbook – add a column, update a formula, change a control, etc – Sigma determines the minimal set of calculations necessary to produce or update missing or changed data, respectively.
+Sigma's general approach to in-browser calculations is known as incremental computation.
+Every time you interact with a Workbook – whether it's adding a column, updating a formula, changing a control, etc. – Sigma determines the minimal set of calculations necessary to produce or update the missing or changed data.

-When Sigma can perform all of these calculations in the browser and return correct results, we can skip using the warehouse entirely.
+When Sigma can perform all of these calculations in the browser and return correct results, it can skip using the warehouse entirely.

-Imagine an analysis over billions of customer transactions, which summarizes a few metrics across 250 retail store locations.
-The initial summary calculations are performed in the data warehouse, since it’s impossible to fit billions of fine grained customer transactions into a browser.
-However, Sigma can use the browser to perform some calculations on the summary metrics, at the granularity of the 250 retail store locations.
+Imagine an analysis involving billions of customer transactions, summarizing a few metrics across 250 retail store locations.
+The initial summary calculations must be performed in the data warehouse since it would be impossible to fit billions of fine-grained customer transactions into a browser.
+However, Sigma can utilize the browser to perform some calculations on the summary metrics, specifically at the granularity of the 250 retail store locations.

-For example, Sigma can calculate the stores that generated over $10MM in revenue without looking at billions of transactions.
-We only need to look at the summary metrics for the 250 retail store locations – therefore this calculation can occur in the browser.
+For example, Sigma can determine the stores that generated over $10 million in revenue without examining billions of transactions.
+The only necessary data are the summary metrics for the 250 retail store locations – hence, this calculation can occur within the browser.

 ### Incremental Computation - Simple Example

-Let's take a look how this work using the Sigma UI, to show how you may evaluate the operations being performed.
+Let's explore how this works using the Sigma UI.
+This will allow you to see how you might evaluate the operations being performed.

-Log in to Sigma as administrator.
+1: Log in to Sigma as an administrator.

-Create a new Workbook in Sigma.
+2: Create a new Workbook in Sigma.

 <img src="assets/aq3.png" width="500"/>

-Add a new `Table`:
+3: Add a new Table:

 <img src="assets/aq4.png" width="500"/>

-From `NEW` > `TABLES AND DATASETS`:
+4: From NEW > TABLES AND DATASETS:
 <img src="assets/aq5.png" width="500"/>

-Select the `Sigma Sample Database` > `RETAIL` > `PLUGS ELECTRONICS` > `F_POINT_OF_SALE` table:
+5: Select the Sigma Sample Database > RETAIL > PLUGS ELECTRONICS > F_POINT_OF_SALE table:
 <img src="assets/aq6.png" width="800"/>

-We now have a new, unsaved `Exploration`.
-Before we do anything else, let's see how Sigma generated queries to the warehouse.
+6: You will now see a new, unsaved Exploration.
+Before proceeding, observe how Sigma generated queries to the warehouse.

-Open Query History and evaluate what query operations Sigma is creating.
+7: Open the Query History to evaluate what query operations Sigma is creating.

 <img src="assets/aq7.png" width="500"/>

-There are three rows.
+8: Note the three rows.
 Click on the slider to also show in-browser calculations.
-There are none so far, since this is the first time we have requested the data from the warehouse for this workbook.
+There are none so far since this is the first time the data from the warehouse has been requested for this workbook.

 <img src="assets/aq8.png" width="800"/>

-Let's make a few changes to the table and check the `Query History` to see what happens.
+9: Make a few changes to the table and check the Query History to see the effects.
+For example, you can:

-Format the two columns `Sales Amount` and `Cost Amount`.
+- Format the two columns Sales Amount and Cost Amount.
 Open Query History; there are no new rows.

-Work is being done by Sigma, against existing browser data with no new query or calculation required.
+Work is performed by Sigma against existing browser data with no new query or calculation required.

 <img src="assets/aq9.png" width="800"/>

-Next, add a new column with formula:
+- Next, add a new column with the formula:
 ```plaintext
 [Sales Quantity] * [Sales Amount]
 ```

 Click the checkmark to accept the new formula and reopen the `Query History`.
-Notice there is a one new row with `browser` execution.
-This is the indication that Sigma was able to use data in the local browser cache to calculate the new column's value, without going back to the warehouse.
+Notice the new row with `browser execution`.
+This indicates that Sigma used data in the local browser cache to calculate the new column's value without returning to the warehouse.

 ### Incremental Computation - Child Elements